Attorney Sanctioned $50,000 For Disclosure of Child Custody Evaluation via Deposition Questions

 Family Code 3111 (d) makes it punishable for violation. (d) If the court determines that an unwarranted disclosure of a written confidential report has been made, the court may impose a monetary sanction against the disclosing party.
 The sanction shall be in an amount sufficient to deter repetition of the conduct, and may include reasonable attorney’s fees, costs incurred, or both, unless the court finds that the disclosing party acted with substantial justification or that other circumstances make the imposition of the sanction unjust.
 The court shall not impose a sanction pursuant to this subdivision that imposes an unreasonable financial burden on the party against whom the sanction is imposed.
 This subdivision shall become operative on January 1, 2010.

 In a shocking decision, the Court of Appeal reversed the sanctions against Ms. Anka (holding that she was just a trusting pawn used by her attorney, i.e., “There is nothing in the record to suggest Anna directed or even encouraged Meyer to disclose privileged information.
 Presumably Meyer, a seasoned trial attorney, was in charge of the proceedings.
 Most clients assume their attorney’s questions are proper and will not expose them to sanctions.
-There is no suggestion that Anna thought otherwise.”), but AFFIRMED sanctions in the amount of $50,000 against the attorney.
+There is no suggestion that Anna thought otherwise.”), but AFFIRMED attorneys sanctions for disclosure in the amount of $50,000.
+See In Re Anka and Yeager.